 An inflammation that may cause brain damage or death.
 An infected person can spread this disease by coughing or kissing.
-Students in college dorms may be at higher risk.
+Students in college dorms and other settings on campus may be at higher risk.

 Influenza (Flu) A viral infection of the nose, throat and lungs that spreads when infected people talk, cough or sneeze.
 Tiny droplets with virus in them land in the mouths or noses of people nearby.
 You may also get the flu by touching an object with the flu virus on it-like a doorknob or used tissue-and then touching your own eyes, nose, or mouth.